MicrosoftDocs/quantum-docs/articles/provider-toshiba.md

 - Python Solver class name: `SimulatedBifurcationMachine`

 > [!NOTE]
 > The solver uses shared resources to execute the jobs issued by all users.
-You may experience the delay until the job is executed.
+You may experience a delay before the job is executed.

 ## Overview of SQBM+ computation structure